twinfoundation/api/packages/api-processors/docs/reference/classes/NodeIdentityProcessor.md

-# Class: SystemIdentityProcessor
+# Class: NodeIdentityProcessor

-Adds a system identity to the request context.
+Adds a node identity to the request identity.

 ## Implements